Frequently Asked Questions

 The Heart of Campus is a one-of-a-kind opportunity that will transform the Linda Vista Campus.
 This project will enhance the Parker student experience, deepen the educational program, strengthen the School’s financial position and unlock opportunities for future improvements to the Campus.

 The renewal process continues with a landmark entry into a central plaza that unifies the east and west sides of the Linda Vista Campus.
-At the center of the project is a two-story Student Life Center that includes three collaborative work spaces, indoor and outdoor commons, indoor café, an outdoor dining terrace overlooking Mission Valley and a full-service commercial kitchen.
+At the center of the project is a two-story Student Life Center that includes collaborative meeting and workspaces, indoor and outdoor commons, indoor café, an outdoor dining terrace overlooking Mission Valley and a full-service commercial kitchen.

 Also included is a two-level underground parking facility located directly below the Student Life Center which increases available on-site parking spaces from 279 to 517.
 This facility will provide every faculty and staff member, authorized student drivers and 40 guests with a parking space on campus.